journeyman-cc/smeagol/README.md

 * Mechanism to add users through the user interface;

 ## Advertisement
 If you like what you see here, I am available for work on open source Clojure projects.
-Contact me vis [WEFT](http://www.weft.scot/).
+Contact me via [WEFT](http://www.weft.scot/).

 ### Phoning home
 Smeagol currently requests the WEFT logo in the page footer from my home site.
 This is mainly so I can get a feel for how many people are using the product.
 If you object to this, edit the file